dedesite/zig-nds-sample/README.md

 ## Prerequisites

-You need to [install devitkit pro](https://devkitpro.org/wiki/devkitPro_pacman) before being able to use this project.
+You need to [install blocksds](https://blocksds.github.io/docs/setup/options/linux/) before being able to use this project.
 I also use [desmune](https://github.com/TASEmulators/desmume) to automatically run the rom, so you need it in order to use `zig build run`.

 Also, the build script will only run on Linux for now.